UMass Law Spring 2021 Frequently Asked Questions

-How will midterm and final exams be proctored in Fall 2020?
+How will midterm and final exams be proctored in Spring 2021?

-Timed exams, including both midterm and final exams, will be administered online using a remote proctoring service offered through ExamSoft software that we have used for many years to administer in-class exams on student laptops.
+Timed exams, including both midterm and final exams, will be administered online using a remote proctoring service offered through the ExamSoft platform that we have used for many years to administer in-class exams on student laptops.
 The remote proctoring service works with your laptop webcam and microphone.
 This is the same system used for proctored exams last semester.
-We will distribute remote proctoring instructions and information early in the fall semester.
+We will distribute remote proctoring instructions and information early in the spring semester.

-What will the grading policy be for Fall 2020?
+What will the grading policy be for Spring 2021?

 The faculty’s vote to impose a mandatory credit/no credit grading system applied only to Spring 2020.
-The standard grading policy resumed in Summer 2020 and remains in effect for Fall 2020.
+The standard grading policy resumed in Summer 2020 and remains in effect.

 Individual and small group meetings with Professor Vaughan-Thomas or an Academic Fellow will be held by Zoom or by telephone.
 If Professor Vaughan-Thomas does not have availability, Professor Flanagan also sees students who need academic assistance.
-There will be limited access to the Law Learning Center by appointment so that students participating in the COVID-19 testing program (see above) can browse and check out print resources upon returning to campus this fall.
+There will be limited access to the Law Learning Center by appointment so that students participating in the COVID-19 testing program (see above) can browse and check out print resources.

-Will clinics and field placements still run in Fall 2020?
+Will clinics and field placements still run in Spring 2021?

 Yes.
 The seminar portions of those courses will be online, and depending on the clinic or placement, students may need to work remotely for some or all of their hours.
 For details, please reach out to the professor teaching your clinic or to Professor Drew, Director of Experiential Learning (email@example.com).

 Yes, Yes, assuming you meet other field placement prerequisites.
-For details, please reach out to the professor teaching your clinic or to Professor Drew, Director of Experiential Learning (firstname.lastname@example.org).
+For details, please reach out to Professor Drew, Director of Experiential Learning (firstname.lastname@example.org).

-What is UMass Law doing to foster student life in Fall 2020?
+What is UMass Law doing to foster student life in Spring 2021?

-While the fall semester at UMass Law will not look like semesters in the past or semesters that we will be able to have in the future after the pandemic has passed, we will continue to focus on student engagement in our co-curricular offerings to foster a sense of community and support for all.
+While the spring semester at UMass Law will not look like semesters that we will be able to have in the future after the pandemic has passed, we will continue to focus on student engagement in our co-curricular offerings to foster a sense of community and support for all students.
 Technology will allow the Student Bar Association and student organizations to connect with each other and with the student body on Zoom or other platforms.
-The SBA has been working over the summer to plan a meaningful student life experience and they will continue to focus their efforts in this area.
+The SBA has been working this year to offer a meaningful student life experience and they will continue to focus their efforts in this area.
 In addition, student organizations have hosted many social and non-academic events and will continue to do so in the spring.
 The SBA will continue to send their weekly "What's Happening at UMass Law" every Monday that contains all of the events and other happenings that law students can participate in virtually.

 My circumstances have changed since I filed my FAFSA.
 Can I receive more aid?